VictoriaMetrics/VictoriaMetrics/docs/README.md

      Items in the previous caches are removed when the percent of requests it serves becomes lower than this value.
 Higher values reduce memory usage at the cost of higher CPU usage.
 See also -cacheExpireDuration (default 0.1)
   -promscrape.azureSDCheckInterval duration
      Interval for checking for changes in Azure.
 This works only if azure_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#azure_sd_configs for details (default 1m0s)
+  -promscrape.cluster.memberLabel string
+     If non-empty, then the label with this name and the -promscrape.cluster.memberNum value is added to all the scraped metrics
   -promscrape.cluster.memberNum string
-     The number of number in the cluster of scrapers.
+     The number of vmagent instance in the cluster of scrapers.
 It must be a unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster.
-Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name (default "0")
+Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name.
+See also -promscrape.cluster.memberLabel (default "0")
   -promscrape.cluster.membersCount int
      The number of members in a cluster of scrapers.
 Each member must have a unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
 Each member then scrapes roughly 1/N of all the targets.
-By default, cluster scraping is disabled, i.e. a single scraper scrapes all the targets
+By default, cluster scraping is disabled, i.e. a single scraper scrapes all the targets (default 1)
   -promscrape.cluster.name string
      Optional name of the cluster.
 If multiple vmagent clusters scrape the same targets, then each cluster must have unique name in order to properly de-duplicate samples received from these clusters.
 See https://github.com/VictoriaMetrics/VictoriaMetrics/issues/2679
   -promscrape.cluster.replicationFactor int